Igor Rubinshteyn, MD

 Modern total knee replacement surgeries can successfully relieve pain and restore most (or all) of your knee function.
-At the practice of Igor Rubinshteyn, MD, in Brooklyn, New York, Dr. Rubinshteyn thoroughly evaluates you to ensure a total knee replacement is the best possible option.
-Because Dr. Rubinshteyn is a board-certified orthopaedic surgeon, you can feel confident that your surgery is going to be entirely effective.
-Schedule your consultation with Dr. Rubinshteyn by clicking on the online scheduler or by calling the office nearest you.
+At the practice of Igor Rubinshteyn, MD, in Brooklyn and Rego Park, New York, Dr. Rubinshteyn and Alexander Gimpelevich, DO, thoroughly evaluate you to ensure a total knee replacement is the best possible option.
+You can feel confident that your surgery is going to be entirely effective.
+Schedule your consultation by clicking on the online scheduler or by calling the office nearest you.

 A total knee replacement is usually the last resort if you have severe pain and stiffness or if you have a serious injury that just isn’t healing properly.
 You might need a total knee replacement if:

 In some cases, a total knee replacement is essential if you experienced trauma and have major damage to your knee joint.

 As a board-certified orthopaedic surgeon, Dr. Rubinshteyn has extensive training in the latest and most modern surgical procedures.
 He can perform most total knee replacement surgeries using minimally invasive arthroscopic techniques.

 A total knee replacement surgery is performed in a hospital while you’re under general anesthesia.
 Dr. Rubinshteyn makes a few small incisions to access your knee joint and:

 Because arthroscopic total knee replacements involve much less cutting and manipulation of soft tissues, your recovery is often quicker as compared to traditional open surgeries.

 Generally, Dr. Rubinshteyn wants you to stay in the hospital for observation for at least a day or two, although it depends on your overall health and your specific procedure.
 It’s common to experience pain relief in your knee joint almost immediately after surgery.